 Jaguar Coaching Staff

-Jamie Siegel enters her 4th season as head coach of the Jaguars, looking to build on one of the most impressive coaching resumes in Texas high school volleyball.
-Siegel has earned nine District Coach of the Year honors in her last 10 seasons (at three different schools), and was named 2018 USA Today National Coach of the Year after leading Flower Mound to its first 6A State Championship.
-Her 3-year record at FMHS is 106-13, including 14-2 in postseason.
+Jamie Siegel has now completed four seasons as head coach of the Jaguars, and continues to boast one of the most impressive coaching resumes in Texas high school volleyball.
+Siegel has earned nine District Coach of the Year honors (at three different schools), and was named 2018 USA Today National Coach of the Year after leading Flower Mound to its first 6A State Championship.
+Her four-year record at FMHS is 142-19, including 14-3 in postseason.

-During her career, she has coached numerous players who went on to play collegiately, including four All-Americans at Flower Mound (Sarah Martinez, Kaylee Cox, Angelique Cyr and Caroline Dykes).
+During her career, she has coached numerous players who went on to play collegiately, including six All-Americans at Flower Mound, a group highlighted by the only three-time All-American in school history, Kaylee Cox.

 Originally from Bedford, Texas, Siegel also starred as a Division I setter at Austin Peay State University, still ranking fourth in career assists in school history.
 She led the team in that category three straight seasons (2002-04) and her career average of 10.60 assists per set is second-best in school history.